 - Establish a freight and logistics action group

 - Work collaboratively to develop and encourage enduring partnerships that enable iwi/Māori aspirations to be achieved

 - Develop the Waikato as a “Waters Centre of Excellence”

 - Implementing the current Waikato Means Business economic development strategy.

 Projects included in the plan and already making progress include:

 - Supporting moves to establish a medical school in the Waikato

 - Investigation of a package of works to create a nationally-significant cycling and walking experience.
 (Organisations developing and supporting cycle trails in the Waikato and central North Island have this year been holding discussions with Government officials and others on the way forward.)

 - Establishment of a freshwater institute by the University of Waikato and NIWA

 The plan’s public submissions period will be from 10 March to 10 April.
-The submission form, the draft Waikato Plan summary and the draft full Waikato Plan will be available at www.waikatoplan.co.nz/ from 10 March.
+The submission form, the draft Waikato Plan summary and the draft full Waikato Plan will be available at www.waikatoplan.co.nz/(external link) from 10 March.
 Once submissions close, public hearings are due later in April and early May, with implementation of the final plan due to begin in August.